 There's something about Alienware that says gaming; you know the true purpose of the machine is to crank the resolution up as high as possible and watch as the FPS doesn't drop an inch.

-The current Alienware lineup – the m13, m15, and m17 – showcase this philosophy perfectly.
+The current Alienware lineup – which includes the m13, m15, and m17 – showcase this philosophy perfectly.
 Our preference has to be the middle option, however, as it balances having a big screen without also having a laptop that's essentially a desktop.

 From the huge array of ports – from Ethernet to Thunderbolt to HDMI – to the customisable keyboard and controls, this laptop has you covered, and then some.
 The cooling system has been specially designed to deal with the most demanding tasks, too, ensuring you get every ounce of performance you need.
 It really doesn't get much better than this.

-How to choose the best gaming laptop for you
+Buying advice: How to choose the best gaming laptop for you

-What you're looking for in the best gaming laptop of 2020 is the capability to run the most demanding games of the day – graphically intensive games, throwing up all sorts of shading and effects on screen – without having to make a ton of settings compromises along the way.
+What you're looking for in the best gaming laptop of 2022 is the capability to run the most demanding games of the day – graphically intensive games, throwing up all sorts of shading and effects on screen – without having to make a ton of settings compromises along the way.

-Bad gaming laptops advertise themselves on their gaming credentials, but then deliver vastly inferior performance to their desktop counterparts, so it's absolutely crucial that you avoid these clunkers.
+Bad gaming laptops advertise themselves on their gaming credentials but then deliver vastly inferior performance to their desktop counterparts, so it's absolutely crucial that you avoid these clunkers.

 High-resolution screens are a nice added bonus on a gaming laptop as well, but it's important to keep in mind that high frame rates are far more important when gaming on the go – so it's pretty pointless plumping for a laptop with a 4K screen if it doesn't have the interior hardware to power games on it.